 She got out from under the elder’s roots, and stood where the creek lapped her shoes and the derelict, so near teetering over the road, was easier to see.
 And concluded she would have to go pitch a rock herself, or how would she know?

 She looked the house in the eye for a long time.
 She glimpsed a face…convinced herself she had…a spidery oval of white.
 Brooding, haunted things gathered in attics, or at the back of cisterns in damp cellars.
 She thought what a secret pleasure it would be, when other kids said it.

 To know and not say.

 Would her mother be one to reject the afterlife?
-Driving a road she could still find…and hated that she could, Darian remembered talks that hadn’t been.
+Driving a road she could still find…hating that she could, Darian remembered talks that hadn’t been.
 She hadn’t been told if there were any religion, unspoken belief kept in abeyance, to be made use of when it was time.
 Death a last item on a list of things to be over with.
 You didn’t, of course, get over it.
 You could have possession of this one thing forever.
-In fact, there would be no tidy reckoning, however alphabetized or ordered by date were the letters and papers and belongings, the pictures of people, any clues remaining to a point of view in the assembler.
+In fact, there would be no tidy reckoning, however alphabetized or ordered by date were the letters and papers and belongings, the pictures of people, clues remaining to a point of view in the assembler.